 Ecological, social and economic sustainability requires systematic long-term actions by society as a whole.
 Effective steering instruments and holistic management are required to support this.
 The national SDGs of Finland are specified in the Society’s Commitment to Sustainable Development, issued by the Finnish National Commission on Sustainable Development.
 The Government listed its own actions in its report in 2020.

-Sustainable development is indirectly highly significant to central government finances.
+Sustainable development perspectives, particularly those of the UN’s 2030 Agenda and the national sustainable development goals, are linked to the NAOF’s work.
 The National Audit Office monitors the promotion of the SDGs in central government.
-The use of state assets as guided by the Government Programme Implementation Plan is directly included in the audit mandate of the National Audit Office.
-The National Audit Office will assess whether the Government’s annual report provides a true and fair view of the use of assets and cost-effectiveness in the case of sustainable development actions and goals.
+The use of state funds, steered by the Government Programme Implementation Plan, is directly included in the NAOF’s audit mandate.
+The NAOF will assess whether the Government’s annual report provides a true and fair view of the use of funds and cost-effectiveness in the case of sustainable development actions and goals.
 The link with the SDGs will be assessed in the planning stage of each audit.

-In the audit “Climate financing provided by the state to developing countries”, we will examine the financing reported by the State of Finland to conferences of parties to climate change conventions.
-The aim of the audit is to support better cost-effectiveness of the climate financing Finland provides to developing countries (i.e. that the goals are promoted as much as possible with as low costs to central government as possible) and the development of its steering system.
+In the audit “The state’s climate financing to developing countries”, we will examine the financing reported by the State of Finland to conferences of parties to climate change conventions, the procedures for assessing the climate impacts of financing, and the effectiveness of the steering system.
+The audit results will be published in 2021.
 The work is closely related to the work programme of the INTOSAI Working Group on Environmental Auditing (WGEA), coordinated by Finland in 2019–2021.

 Processing of complaints and reports of suspected misconduct